umati/UA-for-Industrial-Joining-Technologies/OPC_UA_Servers/Release2/README.md

 **Change Log:**

+**2024-11-28:** Following changes.
+1. When Combined Results are sent, the data change elapsed time was faster than the minimum sampling interval.
+Due to this, the Result Variable in the address space was not receiving all the changes.
+Fixed this issue by checking the elapsed time is greater than minimum sampling interval supported by the server.
+This does not have any impact on the Result Events.
+2. Minor bugs and optimizations.

 **2024-11-14:** Following changes.
 1. Correction of CounterType in JobResult from TOTOAL_JOINING_PROCESS_SIZE to OTHER.
 2. Test Logic for GetLatestResult